-Income-related ESA has now been replaced by Universal Credit.
-It's no longer possible to make a new claim for means-tested ESA.
+Income-related ESA is a means-tested benefit that's now been replaced by Universal Credit.
+It's no longer possible to make a new claim for income-related ESA.

-If you're already getting income-related ESA, you will at some point be moved over to Universal Credit.
+If you're already getting income-related ESA, you'll be moved over to Universal Credit by spring 2026.